sscardapane/reprodl2021/README.md

 ## Extra: Python-Poetry
 Author: Timur Obukhov

 There are several tools that provide functions to manage the environments.
-The table below provides the comparisons of tolls for dependency and virtual environment management and reproducibility:
+The table below provides the comparisons of tools for dependency and virtual environment management and reproducibility:

 ```bash
 ┌──────────────────┬────────────────────┬──────────────────────────┬───────────────────────┬───────────────────────────────┐